| |

 |

 Hi Wilma Wilma wrote: > Poor Kramnic.
-He received a mere $500,000 for his time and trouble. > I believe it was 500,000 *euros* which, I think, is about US$625,000. > Well, we've reached the point where we must brag on any human who has the > remarkable ability to hold his own against a computer.
+He received a mere $500,000 for his time and trouble. > I believe it was 500,000 *euros* which, I think, is about US$625,000. > Well, we've reached the point where we must brag on any human who has the > rekable ability to hold his own against a computer.
 Just to draw the > damn things speaks well of our extraordinary brains.
 How on earth can a man > do that?
-What a marvelous creature we are.
+What a velous creature we are.
 Soon, the most frequent result > will be more like Michael Adams' than like Mramnik's.
 And I see young > Radjabov lost to his computer opponent.
 We're losing any sense of > humiliation at losing to them.
-Headlines will extol our greatness when we > manage to draw a game against a computer. > > Wilma I am at a loss to understand the sense in which players like Kramnik, Adams and Radjabov are *not* remarkable.
-Do we argue that Olympic sprinters are puny, just because we have jet aircraft?
-Mark
+Headlines will extol our greatness when we > manage to draw a game against a computer. > > Wilma I am at a loss to understand the sense in which players like Kramnik, Adams and Radjabov are *not* rekable.
+Do we argue that Olympic sprinters are puny, just because we have jet aircraft? k

 |